Readit News logoReadit News

 jas- commented on Why Quantum Engineering Is Emerging as a Distinct Industrial Sector spectrum.ieee.org/quantum... · Posted by u/rbanffy

-billti · 6 months ago
+billti · a year ago

 I work on the quantum developer tools team at Microsoft.
 We put a lot of work into what we call the Quantum Katas to learn the basics via coding - https://quantum.microsoft.com/en-us/tools/quantum-katas